-Boot up your PC and get ready to visit Hyrule in sweet 4K as we delve into the best Wii U emulators of 2021!
+Boot up your PC and get ready to visit Hyrule in sweet 4K as we delve into the best Wii U emulators of the year!

 The Wii U got a bit of a bad rap when it came out.
 It’s very much the stepping stone that took us from the Wii to the Nintendo Switch, and that means that we should all be saluting it instead of slagging it off behind its back!